-We all know how stressful it can be getting our kids to cooperate for photos.
+We hope you find our 5 tricks to get your kids to cooperate for your family portraits useful.
+We all know how stressful it can be getting our kids to cooperate for family portraits.
 Kids can introduce the element of uncertainty.
 The younger the more unpredictable.
 We have many tricks up our sleeves to get kids to smile, look at our camera, and cooperate with us.

 Here are our top 5 tricks to get your kids to cooperate for your family portraits.

 - Yep, we said it.
 Have that special treat on hand especially for littles ages 2-4.
 I won't judge.